-My research, teaching, and writing is guided by an overarching concern with how environmental and socio-cultural change intersects with processes of economic and political development.
-I am particularly interested in studying places experiencing rapid and/or radical change to understand how people make sense of and respond to conditions of uncertainty and transformation.
+I am a geographer broadly concerned with how environmental and social change intersects with processes of economic and political development.
+I am particularly interested in places experiencing rapid and/or radical change to understand how people make sense of and respond to conditions of uncertainty and transformation.
 I draw on a range of conceptual and methodological approaches, and am especially inspired by collaborative, interdisciplinary research.

 has been at the heart of my educational and professional work for the last decade.
 I have been involved in different projects that have explored topics such as: social change, historical geography, livelihood transitions, development policy, and mining.
 Before entering graduate school, I also worked for a number of years in a leading Asia-focused travel company where I managed travel programs and gained experience in the private sector.

 politics, governance capabilities, and future possibilities.